Generalized Rothe diagrams for orthogonal roots: Further examples of QP-triples

-Recall from Lemma \ref{lem:nroots} that a Weyl group $W$ of rank $n$ and type $ADE$ has a set of $n$ orthogonal roots if and only if $W$ has type $E_7$, $E_8$, or $D_n$ for $n$ even, and we will show that $(W, S, \posroots)$ is a QP-triple in these cases.
-These examples are particularly useful because many other examples of QP-triples can be constructed from them by restriction.
-The next result develops some key properties of residues of $n$-roots in these cases.
+Recall from Lemma \ref{lem:nroots} that a Weyl group $W$ of rank $n$ and type $ADE$ has a set of $n$ orthogonal roots if and only if $W$ has type $E_7$, $E_8$, or $D_n$ for $n$ even.
+We will show that $(W, S, \posroots)$ is a QP-triple in these cases.
+These examples are particularly useful because many other examples of QP-triples can be constructed from them by restriction and/or taking quotients.
+The next result develops some key properties of the generalized Rothe diagrams of $n$-roots in these cases.
 Recall from Remark \ref{rmk:int_res} (i) that for each $n$-root $R$ of $\Phi$, we have $\res(R)=\res_{\Phi_+}(R)$ and $\rho(R)=\rho_{\Phi_+}(R)$.